 - a.
-Each post assembly shall have front and rear facing signs and RRFBs for a total of 2 pedestrian signs (W11-2), 2 instructional signs (R10-25), 2 arrow plaques (W16-7P) and 4 RRFBs. - b.
-Power for the RRFBs shall be supplied from solar panel and battery capable of supplying the appropriate power sufficient for each assembly on 1 post.
-The solar panel and battery shall be installed on the same post. - c.
-The two yellow warning signs shall be fluorescent yellow-green signs.
+Each post shall have front facing signs. - b.
+Power for the RRFBs shall be supplied from solar panel and battery capable of supplying the appropriate power sufficient for 4 RRFBs per post.
+The solar panel and battery shall be installed on the same post.